UBC-DSCI/introduction-to-datascience-python/source/intro.md

 and now has the name `can_lang` associated with it.
 And we can use that name to access the data frame and do things with it.
-For example, we can type the name of the data frame to print both the first few rows and the last few rows, separated by `...`, on the screen.
-You will also see at the bottom that the number of observations (i.e., rows) and variables (i.e., columns) are printed.
-Printing a summary of a data frame like this is a handy way to get a quick sense for what is contained in it.
+For example, we can type the name of the data frame to print both the first few rows and the last few rows.
+The three dots (`...`) indicate that there are additional rows that are not printed.
+You will also see that the number of observations (i.e., rows) and variables (i.e., columns) are printed just underneath the data frame (214 rows and 6 columns in this case).
+Printing a few rows from data frame like this is a handy way to get a quick sense for what is contained in it.

 ```{code-cell} ipython3
 can_lang